joshbrassington/cc-exam-notes/domain-3-access-control-concepts/notes.md

 ### Segregation of Duties

 The purpose is to ensure no individual has complete control over any sensitive operations which can reduce insider threats.

+### Discretionary Access Control (DAC)

+This provides a flexible access control model in wchih the **owner** of a resource is the one who determines who can access it and what actions they are able to perform.